 Hotels and Other Accommodation

-Hilton Family Properties: Yes, chain hotels can be bland and boring, but they also come with benefits and rewards that can be lucrative if you take the time to learn the ins and outs.
+Hilton Family Properties: Yes, chain hotels can be bland and boring, but in certain cases I love them anyway.
 Hilton (including Hampton Inns, etc.) is my favorite because they have properties almost everywhere I want to go.
 My loyalty status gives me free breakfast, free wi-fi, and occasional other perks like early check-in or suite upgrades.

 Booking.com: I’ve used Booking.com all over the world as an easy way to make online reservations with independent properties instead of emailing back and forth to discuss availability and prices (or making international phone calls).
 Their search engine is really simple to use, reservations usually have a flexible cancellation policy, and prices are great.

 Related Post: A full guide to maximizing Booking.com with a few lesser-known website features and tricks

 Website of the Moment: New hotel booking engines pop up all the time and they usually offer a discount off your first stay.
 I’m not embarrassed to say that I often use a website or mobile app once to claim my discount (anything from 10% off to flat rates like $35 off) and never use it again.
 Try sites like TravelPony, JetSetter, TripAlertz, Splendia, or HotelTonight (sign up with referral code RPOKORA).